-‘It was tough’: WWII veterans return to Utah Beach to commemorate D-Day
+WWII veterans return to Utah Beach to commemorate D-Day

 “The driver got killed and my brother fell on the beach unconscious,” Yacovino said with tears in the eyes.

 His brother eventually recovered.
-Yacovino himself served as a combat air crewman during the war.
+Yacovino served as a combat air crewman during the war.

 Like others who come to Normandy for historical reenactments of what transpired there, Valérie and Lionel Draucourt, visitors from the Paris region, dressed in khaki uniforms.
 They wanted to pay their respects to the veterans.